International ConnectionsOn this page

 In 2008, the railway link within India to Jogbani (northern Bihar) was upgraded to allow for container traffic (from Kolkata port) to be unloaded and transshipped by road to Biratnagar in Nepal.
 This eased the movement of cargo which earlier had to be transshipped to road at Katihar, over 100km away.
-A plan to extend the railway line from Jogbani directly to Biratnagar is [1/09] under consideration.
-A more sophisticated container facility is also coming up at Bathnaha, 7km from Jogbani was set up to ease movement.
+A plan to extend the railway line from Jogbani directly to Biratnagar was under consideration in January 2009.
+A more sophisticated container facility at Bathnaha, 7km from Jogbani was set up to ease movement.

 The Transport Corporation of Nepal was established in 1974 in connection with a gift from the Chinese government to Nepal, a complete 11km electric trolleybus system between Kathmandu and Bhaktapur with 22 trolleybuses built by Shanghai Bus Factory.
 The trolleybuses are Shanghai's model SK500, and there were also some petrol and diesel buses (SK541, SK600).

 Lastly, there are other disused 2'6" lines: Bhimnagar (in Nepal) to Kosi dam (on the border), Bhimnagar to Forbesganj (in India, south of Jogbani) which connected to the IR MG network (includes a section Birpur-Dharan?).
 These are connected to the Kosi Irrigation Project (Kosi Barrage Railway) which was a pre-war project revived in 1952.
 Although expected to finish in 1962 it took considerably longer.
 About 20 NG steam locomotives were used on the railway.
 Some were still in use in 1982, although by 1987 all had stopped working.